CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Semantic Keypoints

 Although the autonomous pipeline can discover semantic keypoints on the prototype image in the first stage, it does not perform robustly on clothes with occlusion and deformation, which may lead to failures in boundary and skeleton extraction.
 Thus, the second stage performs semantic keypoint matching to transfer the semantic keypoints from the prototype image to novel clothes.
 The second stage ensures precise semantic keypoints extraction under occlusion and deformation.

-Given an RGB observation image of novel clothes, we first retrieve the most relevant prototype image by computing the Best Buddies Similarity (BBS) using features extracted from the vision foundation model DINOv2~\citep{dinov2}.
-BBS is a robust method for measuring structural similarity between two images.
+The pipeline of semantic keypoint matching is shown in Figure~\ref{fig:keypoint}.
+Given an RGB observation image of novel clothes, we first retrieve the most relevant prototype image by computing the Best-Buddies Similarity (BBS) using features extracted from the vision foundation model DINOv2~\citep{dinov2}.
+DINOv2 can extract rich and transferable visual features efficiently.
+BBS is a robust metric for measuring structural similarity between two images.
 It identifies pairs of local patches—one from the observation image and one from the prototype image—that are mutual nearest neighbors in the feature space.
 These pairs, referred to as best buddy pairs, capture strong local correspondences.
 The BBS score is defined as the proportion of local patches in the observation image that form such pairs.
 By evaluating the BBS score across all prototype images, we retrieve the one that is most structurally similar to the observation image.
-To enhance robustness, as shown in Figure~\ref{fig:classificaion}, we apply a set of rotations to the observation image and select the rotation that yields the highest BBS score.
+To enhance robustness, we apply a set of rotations to the observation image and select the rotation that yields the highest BBS score.
 If the highest BBS score within the prototype image set falls below a predefined threshold, the observation is classified as a new clothes type, requiring a new prototype image.
 This new prototype image is then annotated using our autonomous semantic keypoint discovery pipeline.
 Otherwise, the prototype image with the highest BBS score is retrieved.